 HEARTcare is purposely investigating and implementing supports and resources available to educational workers.

-Create a HEARTcare plan to figure out how you respond to occupational stress and distress, ways to identify crisis and trauma work, and investigate available interventions to restore or maintain your emotional and mental health.
+Create a HEARTcare plan by starting from understanding how you respond to occupational stress and distress, then find ways to identify crisis and trauma work, and investigate available interventions to restore or maintain your emotional and mental health.

 Trauma work involves working with children, youth, or other adults who disclose a traumatic event to you.
 Traumatic events are highly charged experiences that trigger an intense response from the student or your colleague.

-Crisis work involves working with children or youth during a traumatic event, like a fire, flood, or other natural disaster.
+Crisis work involves working with children or youth during a traumatic event, like a fire, flood, or another natural disaster.
 It can also refer to working with a student who is behaving violently towards themselves or others.

-- School interventions are meant to create a positive workplace for students and staff alike.
+- School interventions are meant to create a positive, supportive workplace for students and staff alike.